 BA-492 Selected Topics in Health Administration Selected topics in health administration of mutual interest to the student and faculty.
-Other or on demand.
-1-6 Credits

-BA-494 International Marketing Prerequisites: EC-120 BA-318
+BA-494 International Marketing

+Prerequisites: EC-120 BA-318

 With the rapid and continuous changes in global environment we will examine the complex issues in international marketing faced by today's manager.
-Every year.
 3 Credits